Data-Management-by-Design/DMbD/common/README.md

-# Data Management by Design
+# Data Management by Design - Common Architecture

 Here you can find Architectural Views related to Research Data Management in a university setting.